software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 > Exercise 4
 >
 > Scrum emphasize the importance of _transparency_ of the process.
-It means that the significant aspects of the process should be visible to those responsible for the outcome.
-Transparency allows each Scrum Team member to track and understand what's really going on in each sprint.
->
-> How do different Scrum events and artifacts improve process transparency?
+What does it mean and how do different Scrum events and artifacts improve the process transparency?

 {: .important-title }

 > Exercise 5
 >
 > Transparency enables _inspection_.
-It means that the Scrum artifacts and the progress toward agreed goals must be inspected frequently to detect potential problems.
->
-> How is inspection performed in different Scrum events?
+What does it mean and how is inspection performed in different Scrum events?

 {: .important-title }

 > Exercise 6
 >
 > Inspection enables _adaptation_.
-It means the ability to adapt based on the results of the inspection to continuously improve the process and the product.
->
-> How is adaptation performed in different Scrum events?
+What does it mean and how is adaptation performed in different Scrum events?

 {: .important-title }

 > Exercise 7
 >
 > "Responding to change over following a plan" is one of the core principles of agile.
->
-> How does Scrum carry out this principle in practice?
+How does Scrum carry out this principle in practice?

 ## Agile requirement specification